 While the fence solved one problem, it created others.
 Australia’s animals have enough difficulty surviving its inhospitable climate without a barrier to migration.
 Emus, kangaroos, snakes, and other native species have less access to their customary food sources.
 Also, with their populations limited geographically, their gene pools have become more restricted.
 The Rabbit Free Australia organization lists harm to many kinds of wildlife, as well as vegetation and agriculture.

 Fortunately, scientists are working hard to develop alternative ways of controlling the rabbit explosion.
 For example, in 1950, a virus was released that reduced the number of rabbits from 600 million to 100 million within two years.

 With the passage of time, however, the remaining rabbits developed partial immunity, so another virus was investigated.
-As this one was tested on the Wardang Island rabbit colony, it hitched a ride to the mainland on fugitive flies.
+While this one was being tested on the Wardang Island rabbit colony, it hitched a ride to the mainland on fugitive flies.
 Its devastatingly effective impact there caused the government to release it widely in 1996.
 Scientists are currently researching a third virus that promises to add still another means of biological control.

 Struggling native species show signs nowadays that they may be recovering.
 So, the next time you’re in Australia, enjoy the rabbits, just don’t hold the gate open for them!

 Have a change to suggest for this story?
 We’d love for you to submit it!